OlivierLDff/NetUdp/Readme.md

 #### Multicast group

-It's really to join or leave multicast ip.
-Simply call `joinMulticastGroup(QString)` or `leaveMulticastGroup(QString)`/`leaveAllMulticastGroups`.
+To join multicast group call `joinMulticastGroup(QString)` or `leaveMulticastGroup(QString)`/`leaveAllMulticastGroups`.
 All joined multicast group can be retrieve with `multicastGroups`.

-By default multicast packet are not received is listening to datagram.
-To enable this behavior call `setMulticastLoopback(true)`.
+Because multicast relies on IGMP protocol, it is always associated with an interface.
+By default all interfaces are listened.
+This is controlled by `multicastListenOnAllInterfaces`.
+By setting this property to false, you can control which interface should be listen.
+Use `joinMulticastInterface`, `leaveMulticastInterface`, `leaveAllMulticastInterfaces` and `isMulticastInterfacePresent`.

+If no interface is provided and `multicastListenOnAllInterfaces` is `false`, then the interface used to listen packet is chose by the operating system.

+When sending multicast packet, you might also need to control what is the outgoing interface using `multicastInterfaceName`.
+If not set, then the operating system choose the outgoing interface.

 #### Statistics